 Injury or sudden trauma

 Small vessel disease

-In a career spanning five decades, Clapton has written and performed countless hits, such as Layla, Tears in Heaven and Sunshine of Your Love.
+In a career spanning five decades, Clapton has written and performed countless hits, such as Layla, Tears in Heaven, and Sunshine of Your Love.
 According to the classical music magazine, Scena, peripheral neuropathy accounts for one in five diagnoses among musicians.

 This means the financial costs and burdens of aging should be considered when planning for your future retirement.
-Unless a person has Long-Term Care Insurance they will rely on either family caregivers or their savings to pay for caregivers.
+Unless a person has Long-Term Care Insurance, they will rely on either family caregivers or their savings to pay for caregivers.

-As aging rock stars and their boomer fans age they will together face these health issues which can cause physical, emotional and financial burdens on loved ones.
+As aging rock stars and their boomer fans age, they will together face these health issues, which can cause physical, emotional, and financial burdens on loved ones.